cg-tuwien/Math2Model/CONTRIBUTING.md

 `HomeView.vue` asynchronously loads the filesystem code, and WebGPU engine.
 They're a bit slow to initialize, so we load them very early, and we're avoiding doing hot module reloading with them.
 Once they've finished loading, we create our `EditorAndOutput.vue` component.

+## Deployment

+The website is hosted on GitHub Pages.
+The `gh-pages` branch is used for deployment.
+It is deployed using a GitHub action.
+[The action needs to be manually triggered](https://github.com/cg-tuwien/Math2Model/actions/workflows/deploy.yml).